Idaho Primary Election · May 19, 202605days·13hrs·47min·08secFind Polling Place →

 Frequently Asked Questions

-Is Carlos Hernandez an incumbent or challenger?
-He is a challenger.
-He has never held elected office.
-He is running against first-term Republican incumbent Kent Marmon in the May 19, 2026, primary.
+ANo.
+Hernandez has not previously held elected office.
+He is challenging first-term Republican incumbent Kent Marmon in the May 19, 2026 Republican primary.